18 Ways to Use Mason Jars in the Kitchen

 Adding a new canning lid and metal band will inhibit airflow and help retain flavors for longer.

-Use 3: Keep Your Baking Supplies in Small Jars
+Use 3: Keep Your Cooking and Baking Powders in Lidded Jars

 Baking powder, baking soda, corn starch, cinnamon and such will keep well in smaller mason jars (you can get half pints/250ml here).
 Once again, a tight fitting lid is always a bonus!